Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 5. Honor the Relationships That No Longer Fit

-There may be times when staying in a relationship asks you to shrink, self-abandon, or silence what’s most true.
+Sometimes, staying in a relationship asks you to shrink, self-abandon, or silence what’s most true.

 Releasing a relationship doesn’t mean it failed.